jan-r-dev/Drill-your-Go/construction/in-progress/Logging/zerolog/instructions.md

 4. Depending on severity chosen, log the following:
 * `error` should only log one error.
 Text is up to you, but **make sure to include the stacktrace.**
 * `info` should add one more log with a custom string field.
 Text is up to you.
 * `debug` should add two more logs.
-Add a custom int, string, and bool field to them.
+Add a custom int and string field to them.
-5. Instead of logging to stdout, log instead in separate JSON files in `~/logs`.
+5. Instead of logging to stdout, log instead to a log file `./logs/output.log`.